wp-plugins/jquery-collapse-o-matic/readme.txt

 == Changelog ==

+= 1.4.9 =
+* Replaced on() event handler back to click due to the WordPress world not quite ready for on().
+People are still using jQuery 1.6.4 - can you believe that?!
 = 1.4.8 =
 * Click events now use jQuery's on() event handler for content that arrived dynamically via AJAX NOTE: plugin now requires jQuery version 1.7 or newer
 * added notitle attribute if no title should be displayed